 When you locate a property you wish to apply for, complete the application online.
+Make sure you also complete the animal or pet addendum even if you have no animals or pets.
 Then call us during office hours to pay the application fee using a credit/debit card or bring by a money order.
 Application fees are $45 per person (aged 18 and older).
 Application fees are non refundable.

 Upon review of application, if all looks in order, we will ask for a legible copy of all drivers' licenses and 2 paystubs or W-2 per employed person.
 If self employed, we review 2 bank statements.

 Lastly, we need to contact your current, and sometimes past, landlord to get a rental reference.
 This is the only part that can take a while as we have to rely on the expediency of your landlord.
 It helps to contact them to alert them before we call.

 Our part of the process takes about an hour once we receive the above documents.